openedx/course-discovery/README.rst

 Overview
 --------

-As a standard django application :module:`course_discovery.views` is a useful entry point, as it defines the APIs that this service will support.
+As a standard django application :module:`au_amber.views` is a useful entry point, as it defines the APIs that this service will support.

 Documentation